cloudfoundry/bosh-agent/docs/dev_setup.md

     - Select your module in the middle sidebar
     - Select the `Sources` tab in the Module pane
     - Select ~/workspace/bosh-agent-workspace/src and add is as a source dir
-    - Select ~/workspace/bosh-agent-workspace/src/github.com/cloudfoundry/bosh-agent/Godeps and add is as an excluded dir
-- Setup module dependencies
-    - Open the Project Structure window: `File -> Project Structure`
-    - Select the `Modules` tab in left sidebar
-    - Select your module in the middle sidebar
-    - Select the `Dependencies` tab in the Module pane
-    - Select the `+ -> Jars or directories...` to add ~/workspace/bosh-agent-workspace/src/github.com/cloudfoundry/bosh-agent/Godeps/_workspace as a `sources` dependency
-    - Rename the new dependency to `Godeps`
-    - Use the arrow buttons to move `Godeps` above `Go SDK` and below `<Module source>`
-- Set the bosh-agent dir as the Git root to enable version control
-    - Select the `-` to remove the project root
-    - Select the `+` to add the ~/workspace/bosh-agent-workspace/src/github.com/cloudfoundry/bosh-agent dir
 - Install & configure the [Grep Console](https://github.com/krasa/GrepConsole) plugin
     - Install via `Preferences -> Plugins`
     - Select `Preferences -> Grep COnsole -> Enable ANSI coloring` to colorize Ginkgo test output